PeterKillerio/Neural_Networks/Tensorflow/Gender recognition with faces/faces/README.md

 This folder contains CNN for gender recognition based on face/facial features.
 There are different python files:

-  faces_data.py formats data in the dataset folder and saves it as X.picle and y.picle faces_train.py/faces_train_multi.py trains the model but the differences between the two are those that
+  <b>faces_data.py</b>formats data in the dataset folder and saves it as X.picle and y.picle
+  <b>faces_train.py/faces_train_multi.py</b> trains the model but the differences between the two are those that
     _multi.py has different variations of models which you specify in the header.

       Statistics about those trained models are saves in /logs and the models could be saved but you have